 Well, what are data brokers?
-They know your phone number, political affiliations, and dating preferences.
+They are organizations that know your phone number, political affiliations, and dating preferences.
 They also know when you move houses, start a new job, and get a divorce.

-According to estimates from a few years ago, there are at least 4,000 data brokers in the world.
-In 2012, Acxiom, one of the largest data brokers out there, had information on almost 200 million individuals and over 120 million households in the U.S. These numbers have undoubtedly increased since.
+In 2020, Acxiom, one of the largest data brokers, had information on more than 250 million people and about 167 million households in the U.S. These numbers have undoubtedly increased since.